vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/027/02_ya_indra.md

 title = "02"

 +++
-The relative clause in the first pāda has no overt referent in the main clause of b, but I supply an instr. téna (see also Ge’s n.; his first alternative, to supply tám, is less attractive because śikṣa- doesn’t ordinarily take an acc.).
+The relative clause in the first pāda has no overt referent in the main clause of b, but I supply an instr. téna (see also Geldner’s n.; his first alternative, to supply tám, is less attractive because śikṣa- doesn’t ordinarily take an acc.).

 I interpret c as containing an implicit pun.
 The form vícetā(ḥ), masc. nom. sg.